phil-rice/cdd3/ideas.md

 We can chain use cases making a new engine that does 1 then 2 We can fan in E[X, P1], E[Y, P2] + E[(P1, P2), Z] => E[(X,Y), Z]

-#Engines and monads
+# Engines and monads
 Really want this to work with microservices.
 If Engines are kleslis that just works.
 Can have Kleisli monad easy enough

 This allows things that have to throw exceptions / fail to be done easily

-# remember
+# Remember
 Most things are just small chunks of behavior and we mix them up to do what we want.
 Most usecases will have one to three scenarios.
 Some things will have thousands of chunks of behavior: These are our USP so they have to work, but not at the expense of destroying the ease of use of the simple cases.

-#Junit testing story
+# Junit testing story
-Is less important.
-A smoke test does good stuff.

-We can have a big composed engine and give it to the Junit tester though.
-That works!
-And we can split it automatically into suites which will be nice.
+We can have a big composed engine and give it to the Junit tester.
+So it will be coded rather than automatic
+This is good because we are going to have curried and partially applied engines

 # Tagless interpreters
 I can do this for engine composition...
 Not sure about engine construction, but don't really need it